sparkplug/momoapi-python/README.md

 Before we can fully utilize the library, we need to specify global configurations.
 The global configuration must contain the following:

 * `BASE_URL`: An optional base url to the MTN Momo API.
 By default the staging base url will be used
-* `ENVIRONMENT`: Optional enviroment, either "sandbox" or "production".
+* `ENVIRONMENT`: Optional environment, either "sandbox" or "production".
 Default is 'sandbox'
 * `CALLBACK_HOST`: The domain where you webhooks urls are hosted.
 This is mandatory.

 Once you have specified the global variables, you can now provide the product-specific variables.
 Each MoMo API product requires its own authentication details i.e its own `Subscription Key`, `User ID` and `User Secret`, also sometimes refered to as the `API Secret`.
 As such, we have to configure subscription keys for each product you will be using.